History

 Architecture

-In a characteristic manner, the articulation of interior walls was solved, by using a system of two-storey niches, separated by rectangular pilaster strips acting as internal buttresses.
-The lower storey of the plinth was treated as a massive wall in which semicircular niches were created.
-Similar ones were created in the parish church in Gryfice, but here gallery was not placed above and the wall pillars were not pierced.
+The articulation of the church’s interior walls was designed in a distinctive manner, employing a two-story system of niches, separated by rectangular pilaster strips that served as internal buttresses.
+Windows were placed in the upper story.
+The lower story, a plinth-like structure, was treated as a massive wall, in which semicircular recesses were created.
+Similar recesses were built in the parish church in Gryfice, although in Choszczno, no gallery was placed above it, nor were the wall pillars pierced by it.

 Current state

 The church is one of the most monumental examples of a group of three-aisle hall buildings with compact nave and elongated chancel (Dobigniew, Drawsko, Recz, collegiate in Kołobrzeg).
-Nineteenth-century renovations contributed to the addition of turrets in the western corners of the naves.
-Also the stellar vault of the interior of the naves is a post-war reconstruction of the nineteenth-century vault, which in turn was based on the traces preserved in the north-eastern corner of the central nave.
-During the regothisation, windows tracery were also made, and the chancel ancillary shafts were extended to the floor.
-Unfortunately, there is no vault in the tower.
-The oldest monuments inside the church include the epitaphs from the fifteenth century and the most valuable monument of the church – Jesse’s Tree from the fourteenth century, that is, an artistic representation of the genealogical tree of Christ in the form of a ceramic bas-relief in the niche in the southern wall of the presbytery.
+Nineteenth-century renovations contributed to the addition of turrets in the western corners of the aisles, removal of the original northern sacristy and construction of the southern sacristy.
+Also the stellar vault of the interior of the nave is a post-war reconstruction of the nineteenth-century vault, which in turn was based on the traces preserved in the north-eastern corner of the central nave.
+During the regothisation, windows tracery were also made, and the chancel wall- shafts were extended to the floor.
+Unfortunately, there is no vault in the tower ground floor.
+The oldest monuments inside the church include the epitaphs from the fifteenth century and the most valuable monument of the church – Jesse’s Tree from the fourteenth century, that is, an artistic representation of the genealogical tree of Christ in the form of a ceramic bas-relief in the niche in the southern wall of the chancel.
+Moreover, among the original architectural details, the three entrance portals, the ceramic frieze on the ground floor of the tower, the facades of the tower upper floors, and the eastern gable of the nave stand out.

 bibliography: